+The course will be organized in three parallel threads.
+Thread 1 (50%) consists of class activities based on the textbook by Larry Harris.
+Thread 2 (30%) consists of interactive trading games in different market structures.
 Thread 3 (20%) focuses on the current transformation of the US and European markets, which is characterized by rapid market fragmentation and a surge in the use of automated high frequency trading strategies.
 Representatives of the trading industry will be invited to guest lecture on some of the topics in Thread 3.
 We plan to have 3-4 guest speakers from the financial industry.

-How and why market structures differ with respect to organization of trading sessions, execution systems, transparency, and use of intermediaries
+- How and why market structures differ with respect to organization of trading sessions, execution systems, transparency, and use of intermediaries

-The key concepts of market quality; Liquidity, transaction costs, volatility, information content of prices and the determinants of trading profits
+- The key concepts of market quality; Liquidity, transaction costs, volatility, information content of prices and the determinants of trading profits

-The risks involved in doing business with informed traders
+- The risks involved in doing business with informed traders

-The pitfalls devised by front runners, bluffers and market manipulators, and what traders can do to avoid them
+- The pitfalls devised by front runners, bluffers and market manipulators, and what traders can do to avoid them

-How to evaluate the pros and cons of new market designs and regulatory reforms
+- How to evaluate the pros and cons of new market designs and regulatory reforms

-Using various order types, including market orders, limit orders and stop orders
+- Use various order types, including market orders, limit orders and stop orders

-Acting in various trading roles; Investor, dealer, broker and market maker
+- Act in various trading roles; Investor, dealer, broker and market maker

-Trading in different market structures, including order and quote driven markets, continuous and call markets, crossing networks and dark pools
+- Trade in different market structures, including order and quote driven markets, continuous and call markets, crossing networks and dark pools

-Solving specific trading tasks, e.g. how to work large orders in different market structures under varying market conditions
+- Solve specific trading tasks, e.g. how to work large orders in different market structures under varying market conditions

-Evaluating trader performance
+- Evaluate trader performance

 The course will be delivered in 5 blocks of 2 days with 4 hours of activities in each day.